 Philanthropy occurs when people donate their time, talents, and/or treasure in the service of others.
 Members of our Executive Service Corps generously invest their time and talents as volunteer consultants to over 1,000 nonprofits every year.
 Seeing the positive impact of their work up-close, many Service Corps members expand their commitment to our communities by contributing treasure that helps to underwrite the vital work that we do together.

-The following profiles provide insight into what compels three Service Corps members to be leader-philanthropists.
+The following profiles provide insight into what compels these six Service Corps members to be leader-philanthropists.

 John Pehrson has had a long and enriching relationship with 501 Commons that had an interesting start.
 About three years after retiring from The Boeing Company as a program manager, in 1988 John conferred with his former boss and Executive Service Corps of Washington (ESCWA) co-founder, Fred Maxwell, about a volunteer opportunity through ESCWA, which is 501 Commons’ antecedent.
 Boeing and the Washington State Schools Association were funding ESCWA’s effort to deploy and support skilled-volunteer teams of retired executives and education planners charged with helping school districts to design strategies to achieve a higher level of student achievement.
 The project lasted over a decade, helped the planning within 40 school districts across Washington, and was a great success.

 “My work with 501 Commons was a wonderful transition from work to retirement,” John said.
 His Executive Service Corps volunteerism “opened doors to organizations that are important to him to this day.”
 John continued his commitment to public education with assignments with the Association of Washington State Principals, MESA Washington, the City of Seattle’s Families and Education Levy oversight and the initiation of the Seattle Pre-school program.